crashoverride777/swifty-music/README.md

 - Add the Music.swift file to your project.
 - Add your music tracks to your project

-# SetUp

-Create a global enum with all your music file names.
+Create a global (outside any class or struct) enum with all your music file names.

 ```swift
 enum MusicURL: String {